Inwerpsel/use-theme-editor/README.md

 * Added selectors
   * data: selector text, source position, media query
   * Translate to multiple source CSS dialects
+  * Ideally a minimal description of the source position requirements.
+E.g. only say "after X".
+It's then up to the code generating for a particular source to deterministically figure out the exact position.
 * Added media queries
   * data: condition text (maybe parsed a bit), source position
 * Added animations